WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                 exit `grep -E '^(Failures|Warnings)' cfn_nag.out | awk '{ SUM += $3} END { print SUM }'`
       ```
    2. Push your changes.
-   3. Check output to identify possible errors.
+   3. Check scan resultset, notice the different warinings listed and create a plan of action on a real environment; For now, lets skip the warnings in order to continue.
+   4. Add an exception file at repo root level `.cfnnagcfg.yml` -> `touch .cfnnagcfg.yml`
+       1. Add the below rules to supress on scan:
+        ```yml
+          ---
+          RulesToSuppress:
+          - id: W2
+            reason: Security Groups found with cidr open to world on ingress.
+This should never be true on instance.
+Permissible on ELB
+          - id: W9
+            reason: Security Groups found with ingress cidr that is not /32
+          - id: W58
+            reason: Lambda functions require permission to write CloudWatch Logs
+          - id: W92
+            reason: Lambda functions should define ReservedConcurrentExecutions to reserve simultaneous executions
+          - id: F1000
+            reason: Missing egress rule means all traffic is allowed outbound.
+Make this explicit if it is desired configuration
+        ```

-    1. Commit and Push your changes.
+    5. Commit and Push your changes.
-    2. If no errors, let's continue!!.
+    6. If no errors, let's continue!!.
 <br/>
 <br/>